 Panels that have been minimized will appear at the bottom of the meeting window in the lower left corner.

 To maximize a panel, simply click once on the panel’s tab to restore it to full size.

 The Presentation window, by default, appears in the center of the meeting window.

 To change the layout of how the Presentation panel is displayed, click the drop-down menu in the lower right corner.

 Each layout will arrange the panels of the meeting window differently.
 You may change the layout as often as you wish throughout the meeting session.
 Below is an example of the Lecture Assistant layout.

 You may also move panels by dragging the edges of a specific panel.
 If you modify the size of panels, the layout will change to "*Custom layout" until you select a standard layout from the drop-down menu.

 The Presentation Panel

 The Presentation panel is where you will view the presentation your instructor has prepared for the meeting.
-As the presenter moves his or her mouse cursor, you will see a red dot in the Presentationwindow that will move as the presenter moves the mouse.
+As the presenter moves his or her mouse cursor, you will see a red dot in the Presentation window following their mouse.
 When you see the dot, the presenter is focusing attention to what is being displayed in the Presentation panel.